-If an applicant holds a valid visa but which does not cover the next intended stay entirely, the currently valid visa should not be revoked, but the period of validity of the next visa should start on the day following the expiry of the currently valid one.
+If an applicant holds a valid visa which does not entirely cover the next intended stay, the visa currently valid should not be revoked, but the period of validity of the next visa should start on the day following the expiry of the currently valid one.
 This should apply irrespective of whether the first visa was issued by another Member State or for another travel purpose.